Magazine: bass quarterly 5/2010 | Author: Christoph Hees

 Are there instruments that stand out in their domain?
 Instruments, that still track extraordinary conceptual goals?
 They exist.
-The Stoll Classic bass is such an instrument.
+The Stoll Classic Bass is such an instrument.
 It cannot be measured with others.
 It simply exists.
 Christian Stoll from the village Waldems-Esch/Germany builds it.
-His small workshop in a rural area has become quite specialized on classical and acoustic guitars and basses.
+His small workshop in a rural area has become quite specialised on classical and acoustic guitars and basses.
 His workshop always pays special attention to all customer requests.

-Acoustic Basses are usually designed on bronze or nickel-/steelstrings.
+Acoustic basses are usually designed on bronze or nickel-/steelstrings.
 The more rarely seem instruments with "classical" nylon strings.
 The guitar workshop of Mr. Stoll has such an instrument in its fine portfolio.

 The instrument has a wonderful silky touch and exudes a certain unostentatious elegance.
 The satin finished maple body with a one-piece rosewood binding bears a spruce top in nordic blonde.
 A technically sophisticated spanish neck provides superior mechanical stability while tonal superiority.
 The beautiful neck is made of cedar wood with a 7 mm thick, 18-fretted fingerboard made of fine snakewood.

 The neck is of a comfortable thickness.
 Its satin finish feels comfortable.
 The maple veneered headstock is typically angled and guarantees good and uniform contact pressure on the bone nut.

 Four nice grippy Schaller tuners in a simple gloss silver underline the impression that this instrument is wholly made for the player.
 Stoll's Classic bass is equipped with fine Hannabach nylon strings in a classical way tied at the bridge.